Notice: This is only a preliminary collection of relevant material

 - In 1800, few countries had achieved economic growth.
 The chart shows that the majority of the world lived in poverty with an income similar to the poorest countries today.
 Our entry on global extreme poverty shows that at the beginning of the 19th century the huge majority—more than 80%—of the world lived in material conditions that we would refer to as extreme poverty today.

 - Over the following 4 decades the world income distribution has again changed dramatically.
-The poorer countries, especially in South-East Asia, have caught up.
-The two-humped "camel shape" has changed into a one-humped "dromedar shape".
-World income inequality has declined.
-And not only is the world more equal again, the distribution has also shifted to the right—the incomes of the world's poorest citizens have increased and poverty has fallen faster than ever before in human history.
+There has been a convergence in incomes: in many poorer countries, especially in South-East Asia, incomes have grown faster than they have in rich countries.
+Whilst enormous income differences remain, the world no longer neatly divides into the two groups of ‘developed’ and ‘developing’ countries.
+We have moved from a two-hump to a one-hump world.
+And at the same time, the distribution has also shifted to the right—the incomes of many of the world’s poorest citizens have increased and extreme poverty has fallen faster than ever before in human history.

 The previous visualization, which showed the the change from 1820 to the year 2000 is based on estimates of inflation-adjusted average incomes per country (GDP per capita) and a measure of income inequality within a country only.
 It gives us a rough idea of how the distribution of incomes changed, but it is not very detailed and not very precise.
 In contrast to this, the work by Branko Milanovic and Christoph Lakner is based on much more detailed household survey data.
 This data measures household income at each decile of the income distribution and the two authors used this information to arrive at the global income distribution.
 The downside of this approach is that we can only go as far back in time as household surveys were conducted.